The Third Party Litigation Funding Law Review: Portugal

-In view of the increasing costs of litigation, particularly in complex cross-border litigation and international arbitration, as well as the financial constraints that many Portuguese companies will be experiencing because of the financial crisis resulting from the covid-19 pandemic, third party funding is a valuable and alternative means of funding that has potential to develop in Portugal.
+In view of the increasing costs of litigation, particularly in complex private enforcement, cross-border litigation and international arbitration, as well as the financial constraints that many Portuguese companies are experiencing because of the financial crisis resulting from the covid-19 pandemic, third party funding is a valuable and alternative means of funding that has potential to develop in Portugal.

-In our view, the most controversial topics regarding third party funding that require attention, further debate and clarification in the context of the Portuguese market are (1) the parties' duty of disclosure to reveal funding by a third party, and (2) the balance between the rights and duties of the parties in the funding agreement and the lawyer's statutory role in advising the client independently.
+In our view, the most controversial topics regarding third party funding that require attention, further debate and clarification in the context of the Portuguese market are (1) the parties' duty of disclosure to reveal funding by a third party, now mainly in civil proceedings, and (2) the balance between the rights and duties of the parties in the funding agreement and the lawyer's statutory role in advising the client independently.

 1 Fernando Aguilar de Carvalho is a partner and Constança Borges Sacoto is an associate at Uría Menéndez – Proença de Carvalho.